-Educational Materials to Promote Awareness and Prevention of Sexual Offenses and Dating/Domestic Violence
+Educational Materials to Promote Awareness and Prevention of Sexual Offenses and Dating/Domestic Violence information and services that include crisis counseling, a 24-hour hotline, referrals, support groups and education.
+All services are free and confidential.

-Hartford Seminary has educational materials to promote awareness and prevention of sexual offenses and dating/domestic violence.
+Hartford International University has educational materials to promote awareness and prevention of sexual offenses and dating/domestic violence.
 Staff and students may request copies of these materials at any time.
 Pertinent materials are available on our website as well.
-However, it is recommended that those interested contact the following qualified agencies for professional information and services that include crisis counseling, a 24-hour hotline, referrals, support groups and education.
-All services are free and confidential.
+However, it is recommended that those interested contact the following qualified agencies for professional

-The Seminary community can obtain information about registered sex offenders in the State of Connecticut via the website: www.communitynotification.com.
+The University community can obtain information about registered sex offenders in the State of Connecticut via the website: www.communitynotification.com.